late-exairu/currency-pro/README.md

 ## Contributing

-Contributions from the community are wellcomed!
+Contributions from the community are welcomed!
 If you have ideas for new features, improvements, or bug fixes, feel free to submit a pull request.